thibautvs/webstack-client/README.md

 A build must also be executed for the app to run :

 ```
-gulp dev
+gulp --dev
 ```

-Running gulp in development mode (using `gulp dev`) skips the bundling and minification process for easier debugging.
+Running gulp in development mode (using `gulp --dev`) skips the bundling and minification process for easier debugging.
 Production mode is obtained by simply running the `gulp` command.
 Gulp also watches for file changes so that it will retrigger a build automatically.